-- Practice 1: Keep vehicle miles of travel (VMT) below the area average.
+Practice 1: Keep vehicle miles of travel (VMT) below the area average.
 Infill developments are the best at accomplishing this.
-The more remote a development the more self contained it must be to stay below the area average VMT. - Practice 2: Contribute to the area's jobs-housing balance.
-Strive for a job-housing balance with a three to five mile area around a development site. - Practice 3: Mix land uses at the finest grain the market will bear and include civic uses in the mix. - Practice 4: Develop in clusters and keep the clusters small.
-This will result in more open space preservation. - Practice 5: Place higher-density housing near commercial centers, transit lines and parks.
-This will enable more walking, biking and transit use. - Practice 6: Phase convenience shopping and recreational opportunities to keep pace with housing.
-These are valued amenities and translate into less external travel by residents if located conveniently to housing. - Practice 7: Make subdivisions into neighborhoods with well-defined centers and edges.
-This is traditional development. - Practice 8: Reserve school sites and donate them if necessary to attract new schools.
-This will result in neighborhood schools which provide a more supportive learning environment than larger ones. - Practice 9: Concentrate commercial development in compact centers or districts, rather than letting it spread out in strips.
+The more remote a development the more self contained it must be to stay below the area average VMT.

+Practice 2: Contribute to the area's jobs-housing balance.
+Strive for a job-housing balance with a three to five mile area around a development site.

+Practice 3: Mix land uses at the finest grain the market will bear and include civic uses in the mix.

+Practice 4: Develop in clusters and keep the clusters small.
+This will result in more open space preservation.
+Practice 5: Place higher-density housing near commercial centers, transit lines and parks.
+This will enable more walking, biking and transit use.

+Practice 6: Phase convenience shopping and recreational opportunities to keep pace with housing.
+These are valued amenities and translate into less external travel by residents if located conveniently to housing.
+Practice 7: Make subdivisions into neighborhoods with well-defined centers and edges.
+This is traditional development.

+Practice 8: Reserve school sites and donate them if necessary to attract new schools.
+This will result in neighborhood schools which provide a more supportive learning environment than larger ones.
+Practice 9: Concentrate commercial development in compact centers or districts, rather than letting it spread out in strips.

-Preliminary Report: August 10, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: 7 th Street #905 Final Report Due: September 7, 2005 REVIEW REPORT Comments Due By: August 22, 2005
+Preliminary January 23,

+Report: 2006

+Final Report February

+Due: 22, 2006